canro91/canro91.github.io/_posts/2025-01-19-ChooseYourselfGuideToWealth.md

 Ideas are the new currency of the 21st century.

-If you're familiar with [James Altucher's work]({% post_url 2024-11-11-LessonsFromJamesAltucher %}), you know about becoming an Idea Machine by [writing 10 ideas a day]({% post_url 2024-11-05-IdeaMachine %}).
+If you're familiar with [James Altucher's work]({% post_url 2024-11-11-LessonsFromJamesAltucher %}), you know about becoming an Idea Machine by [writing 10 bad ideas a day]({% post_url 2024-11-05-IdeaMachine %}).

-But Choose Yourself Guide to Wealth takes the Idea Machine concept further, covering how to turn your ideas into reality.
+But "Choose Yourself Guide to Wealth" takes the Idea Machine concept further, covering how to turn your ideas into reality.

-Here are four lessons I learned from reading Choose Yourself Guide to Wealth:
+Here are four lessons I learned from reading "Choose Yourself Guide to Wealth":

 ## 1. Don't do to-do lists